sami-bg/stable-SSL/README.rst

        - after_fit_step()
      - after_fit_epoch()

-While the organization is similar to that of ``PyTorch Lightning``, the goal of ``Stable-SSL`` is to significantly reduce codebase complexity without sacrificing performance.
-Think of ``PyTorch Lightning`` as industry-driven (abstracting everything away), whereas ``Stable-SSL`` is academia-driven (bringing everything to the forefront for the user).
+While the organization is similar to that of ``PyTorch Lightning``, the goal of ``stable-SSL`` is to significantly reduce codebase complexity without sacrificing performance.
+Think of ``PyTorch Lightning`` as industry-driven (abstracting everything away), whereas ``stable-SSL`` is academia-driven (bringing everything to the forefront for the user).

 How to launch runs